Could I Get an Abortion Without Anyone Knowing?

 Step 1: 🕰

-Once your hormones levels stabilize, you will be able to determine which decision corresponds with your values and convictions – then you can make a choice that leaves you with no regrets.
+Once you regain a more level footing, you will be able to determine which decision corresponds with your values and convictions – so you can make a choice that leaves you with no regrets.

 Step 2: 👤